Gedeon Richter PLC (BUD:RICHTER)

 Róbert Réthy

-Head of IR & ESG, Gedeon Richter
+Head of Investor Relations and ESG, Gedeon Richter

-And also we are very much hoping to see some of you next Wednesday here in Budapest or through the webcast, and also hope that we're gonna be able to answer a lot of potential open questions you may still have today.
-In the meantime, if you have anything burning, then just reach out to us at investor relations.
+Right.
+Not sure if there is anyone else who wants to ask a question.
+I think at some point, [Bram], your hands were up, but not any longer.
+If not, then thank you very much for your attention and for being with us today.
+We are very much hoping to see some of you next Wednesday here in Budapest or through the webcast.
+Hope that we're gonna be able to answer a lot of potential open questions you may still have today.
+In the meantime, if you have anything burning, then just reach out to us at Investor Relations.
+Otherwise, see you next Wednesday.
+Thank you very much.
+Bye-bye

 Powered by